unifiedjs/unified-engine/doc/configure.md

 In this case, the first file that is searched for in a directory is used as the configuration.
-If no file is found, the parent directory is searched, and so on.
+If no file is found, the parent folder is searched, and so on.

 ###### Example